A blog by Ronny Allan

 26 March 2025.
 US FDA approves for pNET and epNET

-FDA approves cabozantinib for adults and pediatric patients 12 years of age and older with pNET and epNET
+FDA approves cabozantinib for adults and paediatric patients 12 years of age and older with pNET and epNET

-On March 26, 2025, the Food and Drug Administration approved cabozantinib (Cabometyx, Exelixis, Inc.) for adult and pediatric patients 12 years of age and older with previously treated, unresectable, locally advanced or metastatic, well-differentiated pancreatic neuroendocrine tumors (pNET) and well-differentiated extra-pancreatic neuroendocrine tumors (epNET).
+On March 26, 2025, the Food and Drug Administration approved cabozantinib (Cabometyx, Exelixis, Inc.) for adult and paediatric patients 12 years of age and older with previously treated, unresectable, locally advanced or metastatic, well-differentiated pancreatic neuroendocrine tumours (pNET) and well-differentiated extra-pancreatic neuroendocrine tumours (epNET).

 What is this drug prescribed for?